-Are you ever asked: why do you travel?
+Are you ever asked the question, why do you travel?
 To Travel is to Live – Hans Christian Andersen

-Have you noticed that when you let anyone in on your secret that you’re taking off again for a while, a barrage of endless questions flow through effortlessly?
+Have you noticed, when you let anyone in on your secret that you’re taking off again for a while, a barrage of endless questions follows?

-How long are you gone for this time?
+How long are you going for this time?
 When are you back?
-Don’t you miss home?
+Won’t you miss home?
 How can you stay away for so long?
 And so, it goes on…

-I haven’t quite understood if this Spanish inquisition is a guilt trip for leaving behind loved ones, or whether it is just intrigue around why ‘on earth you would want to leave home?’
+I haven’t quite understood if this Spanish inquisition is a guilt trip for leaving behind loved ones.
+Or, whether it’s just intriguing around ‘why on earth, you would want to leave home?’

 And yes, earth is the reason…